parinp/CarND-Behavioral-Cloning/README.md

 The first working model's video is labelled as `run1.mp4` while the NVIDIA model is named as `run2.mp4`.
 We can see that both models work but the latter will oscillate a lot more than the former.

 ### Reflection

+As for this project, I have spent countless nights building the model.
+The hardest part was not the model itself but the data.
+Great data needs to be collected and this took a great deal of time.
+At first I was running the simulator to record the test run at max throttle.
+Later I found to using a low speed to stay close to the cetner as possible.
+This took more time but was very much worth it.

+There are many methods to preprocessing the image.
+I chose to crop out the parts which are not part of the lane and then resize them to (66,200) to train the model faster.
+However, I stuck with the RGB color space rather than YUV color space.
+Also, made the data less skewed in order to remove all biasis in the model.
+Lastly, I augmented to images with `ImageDataGenerator()` in order to increase the robustness of the model.

+In conclusion, the results were amazing and I was able to complete a lap around the track shown in `run2.mp4`.